mikedefrancis/vimrc/README.md

 * Summary of key mapping available from both insert mode and command mode

-    <Space>   - Display current working directory
+    Space   - Display current working directory
-    <Shift-c> - Change the current working directory to the location of the open file
-    <Ctrl-a>  - Toggle between insert mode and command mode
-    <Ctrl-w>  - Alias for <ESC>
+    Shift-c> - Change the current working directory to the location of the open file Ctrl-a>  - Toggle between insert mode and command mode Ctrl-w>  - Alias for <ESC>
-	<Ctrl-b>  - Open the ': ' prompt directly
+	Ctrl-b>  - Open the ': ' prompt directly

-	<Ctrl-z>  - Undo
+	Ctrl-z>  - Undo
-	<Ctrl-c>  - Copy (same as y. compatibility: only works from insert mode)
-	<Ctrl-v>  - Paste (same as pi)
+	Ctrl-c>  - Copy (same as y. compatibility: only works from insert mode) Ctrl-v>  - Paste (same as pi)
-    <Ctrl-u>  - Duplicate Undo...
+    Ctrl-u>  - Duplicate Undo...
-    <Ctrl-r>  - Redo
+    Ctrl-r>  - Redo
-	<Ctrl-p>  - Enter Paste Mode (ready to paste content into file in vim. must already be in insert mode)
+	Ctrl-p>  - Enter Paste Mode (ready to paste content into file in vim. must already be in insert mode)

-    <Ctrl-x>   - Close the active window
+    Ctrl-x>   - Close the active window
-    <Ctrl-s>   - Save the file in the active window
+    Ctrl-s>   - Save the file in the active window
-    <Ctrl-e>   - Open a new file by specifying the path relative to the current working directory
-    <Ctrl-n>   - Create a new window to the right of the current window and jump to it
+    Ctrl-e>   - Open a new file by specifying the path relative to the current working directory Ctrl-n>   - Create a new window to the right of the current window and jump to it
-    <Ctrl-h>   - Create a new window below the current one and jump to it
+    Ctrl-h>   - Create a new window below the current one and jump to it
-    <Ctrl-l>   - Toggle line numbers
+    Ctrl-l>   - Toggle line numbers

-    <Ctrl-Up>    - Move up one window
+    Ctrl-Up>    - Move up one window
-    <Ctrl-Left>  - Move left one window
+    Ctrl-Left>  - Move left one window
-    <Ctrl-Down>  - Move down one window
+    Ctrl-Down>  - Move down one window
-    <Ctrl-Right> - Move right one window
+    Ctrl-Right> - Move right one window

 * Summary of plugin key mappings

-    <Ctrl-f> - (CTRLP) Perform a fuzzy file search from current working directory
+    Ctrl-f> - (CTRLP) Perform a fuzzy file search from current working directory
-    <Ctrl-g> - (NT) Go to current file in nerdtree file browser
-    <Ctrl-t> - (NT) Toggle nerdtree file browser
+    Ctrl-g> - (NT) Go to current file in nerdtree file browser Ctrl-t> - (NT) Toggle nerdtree file browser
-    <Ctrl-y> - (NT) Toggle mouse clicking (for use with nerdtree file browser)
-    <Ctrl-d> - (ACK) Perform a grep-like search from current working directory using ack or ag if it is installed
+    Ctrl-y> - (NT) Toggle mouse clicking (for use with nerdtree file browser) Ctrl-d> - (ACK) Perform a grep-like search from current working directory using ack or ag if it is installed

 * Summary of key mapping available from command mode only

-    <Shift-q through Shift-y> (e.g., Shift+QWERTY LETTER) - set 'starcraft-style' bookmark for current file
-	  (ex: type <Shift+q> to bookmark line 511 in file main.c)
-    <qq through yy> (e.g., qq / ww / ee / rr / tt / yy) - jump to 'starcraft-style' bookmark
+    Shift-q through Shift-y> (e.g., Shift+QWERTY LETTER) - set 'starcraft-style' bookmark for current file (ex: type <Shift+q> to bookmark line 511 in file main.c) qq through yy> (e.g., qq / ww / ee / rr / tt / yy) - jump to 'starcraft-style' bookmark
-	  (ex: type <qq> to open main.c and set cursor to line 511)
+	  (ex: type <qq> to open main.c and set cursor to line 511) Alt-Left> - Go to previous location
-    <Alt-Left> - Go to previous location
+    Alt-Right> - Go to next location

 * I believe that people should get credit for making the internet a better place.
 Many props to Sebastian Karlson from whom the vim stuff on this page has been copied and tweaked (https://github.com/sebbekarlsson)